Yale-DMAC/dmac_data_docs/README.md

 ## SCMS Metadata Services

+SCMS provides the following services:

-- Metadata management: remediation, creation, and enhancement of special collections metadata
+- __Metadata management__: remediation, creation, and enhancement of special collections metadata
-- Data transformation: migrations, mappings, data re-use
+- __Data transformation__: migrations, mappings, data re-use
-- Reporting and data analysis
+- __Reporting and data analysis__
-- Tool and workflow support: automation and process improvement
+- __Tool and workflow support__: automation and process improvement
-- ArchivesSpace support: product ownership, application and user management
+- __ArchivesSpace support__: product ownership, application and user management
-- Training, documentation, consultation
+- __Training, documentation, consultation__

-### Metadata management: remediation, creation, and enhancement of special collections metadata
+These services are provided in different contexts.
+Some services originate internally (e.g. SCMS staff identify and prioritize data problems), others are requested by other units, and others occur as part of larger projects or initiatives.

+### Metadata management

 Metadata management consists of the bulk remediation, creation, and enhancement of special collections metadata.
-#### Stakeholders

-- Special collections metadata-creating departments and units: BRBL-TS: ADU, BDU, ACCU; Divinity Library, Music Library, Arts Library, YCBA, Peabody Museum (Archives)
-- DSCA
-- Cross-unit/departmental projects and committees
-- Archives Advisory Group (AAG)
-- YUL MSC
-- YUL Technical Services
-- Library IT

 #### Activities